What is the Correlation Between Gold and Oil Prices? Has COVID-19 Changed this Forever?

 The rise of gold was certainly linked to the implosion of the global economy caused by COVID-19.
 It would be premature to say that the gold oil ratio has changed forever.
 2020 has not been a normal year.
 It may take a couple of years during the post-pandemic era for things to stabilise, but once they do, the correlation between oil prices and gold may revert to pre-2020 levels.

 Our gold researchers continuously study economic trends related to the international gold markets.
 Many people believe that the current price of gold isn’t viable for them to make a purchase.
-To get the right advice on buying and selling gold, call us on (020) 7060 9992 or contact us online.
+To get the right advice on selling and buying gold and silver, call Physical Gold Limited on (020) 7060 9992 or contact us online.
 We would love to speak to you and impart the right advice on buying gold.